metagenomics/metagenomics-tk/docs/modules/export.md

 * blastDB: The toolkit runs MMseqs against multiple databases.
 You can specify here, which BLAST output should be used.
 (Default: UniRef90)

 * taxonomyDB: MMseqs is executed against a specific taxonomy database.
-(Default: gtdb)
+(Default: GTDB)

 ## Output